 Activity/Facility Recreation Development Natural Wilderness Storm Water Drainage.
-Causing the shedding of storm water in an unnatural way into the park as a result of development activities within or adjacent to the park.
-Compatible by permit only if consistent with the Clean Water Act, Municipality of Anchorage storm water standard design criteria conditions, and in consultation with the DPOR Design and Construction section.
-Permits issued shall not consider costs as a factor if other alternatives exist.
-Not Compatible Not Compatible Other Drainage or Discharge.
+Causing the shedding of storm water into the park from activities that are inconsistent with the Clean Water Act and Municipality of Anchorage storm water standard design criteria conditions.
+Incompatible Same as Recreation Development Same as Recreation Development Other Drainage or Discharge.
 Allowing or causing drainage or discharge into the park associated with sewage, gray water, or other waste water/materials.
-Not Compatible Same as Recreation Development Same as Recreation Development
+Incompatible Same as Recreation Development Same as Recreation Development